 Another trick is to flip the sandwiches from side to side several times while they cook.
 Flipping the sandwiches every minute or so can keep the outside from burning while allowing plenty of time for the cheese to melt.

-A: Too much water in the sauerkraut can make reuben sandwiches soggy.
+Too much water in the sauerkraut can make Reuben sandwiches soggy.
 To prevent this, be sure to drain as much liquid as you can from the sauerkraut before using it to make sandwiches.

-A: Yes!
-A panini press makes delicious reuben sandwiches.
+Yes!
+A panini press makes delicious Reuben sandwiches.
 If using a panini press, there is no need to pre-toast the bread.

-A: If you're not a fan of Russian dressing in reuben sandwiches, Thousand Island dressing is a good alternative.
+If you're not a fan of Russian dressing to make your Reuben, Thousand Island dressing is a good alternative.

 If you give this recipe a try, let me know!
 Leave a comment, rate it, or take a picture and tag it #alittleandalot on Instagram.